 To mitigate climate change, most developed countries have adopted a ‘much-commented’ energy transition, aiming at implementing the Kyoto Protocol and Paris Agreement, electrifying the world but losing the battle of reducing greenhouse gases (GHG) emissions.
 In 2020, new renewable still accounted for less than 5% of the total share of global energy with average GHG emission rate of 1000 tons per second.

-EAPOSYS is based on series of µ-tunnels pierced to a depth of about 5 km in the hot (>150° C) granitic basement.
-EAPOSYS coax heat exchange pipes are deployed in the µ-tunnel excavation.
-The internal structure of the heat exchange pipe element enables optimized heat extraction.
-Geothermal may represent the new gold frontier.
+EAPOSYS is based on multiple thermo-loops deployed at a depth of about 5 km in the hot (>150° C) granitic basement.
+EAPOSYS thermo-loops are drilled from a central shaft, equiped with a PATENT PENDING SERVICE PIPE ENABLING SIMULTANEOUS DRILLING; OPERATION AND MAINTENANCE of thermo-loops.
+This is a unique and strong economic advantage.
+Geothermal represents the new gold frontier.
 All we need to do is to start digging.

 Current technologies for hot dry rock systems involve hydraulic fracturing to form and propagate fractures with the aim of creating an artificial reservoir to circulate hot fluids at depth, posing the risk of induced seismicity.